Typed Routing Proposal

 void _tap() => PersonRouteWithExtra(Person(name: 'Marvin', age: 42)).go(context);

-The $extra parameter is still passed outside of the location, still defeats dynamic and deep linking (including the brower's Back button) and is still not recommended when targeting Flutter web.
+dynamic and deep linking (including the brower's Back button) and is still not

-Mixed parameters#
+Mixed parameters

 You can, of course, combine the use of path, query and $extra parameters: